stijn-dejongh/lovecraft_public_domain/raw_converts/s.md

   In time there were no more swords, three-cornered hats, or periwigs in The Street.
 How strange seemed the denizens with their walking-sticks, tall beavers, and cropped heads!
-New sounds came from the distance&mdash;first strange puffings and shrieks from the river a mile away, and then, many years later, strange puffings and shrieks and rumblings from other directions.
+New sounds came from the distance--first strange puffings and shrieks from the river a mile away, and then, many years later, strange puffings and shrieks and rumblings from other directions.
 The air was not quite so pure as before, but the spirit of the place had not changed.
 The blood and soul of the people were as the blood and soul of their ancestors who had fashioned